guoh27/rksdcardtool/README.md

 ===========

 `rksdcardtool` is a minimal utility used to generate the ID block (IDB) from a Rockchip loader image.
-The resulting `idb.bin` can be written to an SD card or other storage for boot purposes.
+The resulting `idbloader.bin` can be written to an SD card or other storage for boot purposes.

 Build